-The company believes the pharmaceuticals industry can continue to expect market expansion in the longer term as healthcare spending continues to rise alongside the percentage of elderly people in the Japanese population.
-At the same time, however, trends such as measures to improve the distribution of ethical drugs, patient-centered separation of prescribing and dispensing functions, and NHI drug price and dispensing fee reviews are targeting reduction of healthcare spending.
-In this context, dispensing pharmacies are under pressure to streamline their management.
+The company expects the pharmaceuticals industry to expand in the longer term as healthcare spending continues to rise alongside Japan's aging population.
+At the same time, however, owing to implementation of such measures as NHI drug price and dispensing fee revisions aimed at reducing healthcare spending, as well as to the initiation of MHLW's "Guidelines for distributor compliance to improve ethical drug distribution," dispensing pharmacies are under pressure to streamline their management.